mauritssilvis/challenges/java/java-project-cli/README.md

 #### 2.1.2 The Java version does not match

-When checking the Java version using `java --version`, you may encounter unexpected output.
+When checking the Java version using the command `java --version`, you may encounter unexpected output.
 For example, the output may show a lower version than expected:

 ```text